sorinboia/nginx-experience-aws/guide/7security.md

 We'll be able to bring security closer to the application and the development cycle and integrate it into CI/CD pipelines.
 This will allow to minimize false positives, since the WAF policy becomes a part of the application and is always tested as such.

-1. First, we will start by applying the Nginx WAF config, which can be found in the "files/7waf/waf-config.yaml" file.
+1. Create the Nginx WAF config, which can be found in the "files/7waf/waf-config.yaml" file.

 <pre>
 Command: